kingeke/renworld-bank-frontend/README.md

 -   Create an account.
 -   Close/Open an account.
--   Export appointments to Excel or PDF.
+-   Export transactions to Excel or PDF.
--   Print appointments.
+-   Print transactions.
 -   Transfer/Receive funds from other accounts.

 # Getting started